zhangxmlab/zhangxmlab.github.io/_pages/home.md

 ---
 **Recent Progresses**
-* Our collaborative research paper, entitled “Spatial spillover effects of urbanization on carbon emissions in the Yangtze River Delta urban agglomeration, China”, has been published in _Environmental Science and Pollution Research_.
+* Our collaborative research paper, entitled “Spatiotemporal change in ecological quality and its influencing factors in the Dongjiangyuan region, China”, has been published in _Environmental Science and Pollution Research_.
 Congratulations to all the authors!
-* Our collaborative research paper, entitled “Global research trends and gaps in ecological compensation studies from 1990 to 2020: A scientometric review”, has been published in _Journal for Nature Conservation_.
+* Our collaborative research paper, entitled “Landscape ecological risk assessment in the Dongjiangyuan region, China, from 1985 to 2020 using geospatial techniques”, has been published in _Geomatics, Natural Hazards and Risk_.
 Congratulations to all the authors!